inesjpedro/code-test-data-science/README.md

 For modeling the customer profile, we used a Random Forest classifier.

-Since we have such a small dataset, we trained 10 random forest, each on a different random split of the dataset.
+Since we have such a small dataset, we trained 10 random forests, each on a different random split of the dataset.
 We computed the performance on the training and testing datasets, and averaged the results, as shown below.